mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

       - content: >-
           During a **card sorting** session, participants were asked to organise products from the shop inventory into categories.
-This would later on help me label these groups making all products more accessible and easy to find on the website.
+This would later on be crucial to label these groups making all products more accessible and easy to find on the website.

           **Insights:**